 If our stockholders sell substantial amounts of our common stock in the public market, the market price of our common stock could decrease significantly.
 The perception in the public market that our stockholders might sell shares of our common stock could also depress the market price of our common stock.
-As of December 31, 2011, we had approximately 660,000 shares of our common stock issuable under approved equity compensation plans which are covered by effective registration statements.
-Furthermore, certain holders of our common stock have the right to demand that we file registration statements, or request that their shares be covered by a registration statement that we are otherwise filing, with respect to the shares of our common stock held by them, and have the right to include those shares in any registration statement that we file with the SEC, subject to exceptions, which would enable those shares to be sold in the public market.
+As of December 31, 2012, we had approximately 1.1 million shares of our common stock issuable under approved equity compensation plans which are covered by effective registration statements.